 - Find out more at www.gov.uk/studentfinance

-Heating, gas, electricity, water, insurance, basic cleaning and a high speed internet connection are included in the rent.
+Heating, gas, electricity, water, basic contents insurance, basic cleaning and a high speed internet connection are included in the rent.
 The rents are usually set in the spring before the academic year begins and will be posted onto the Warwick Accommodation website as soon as they are available.

 Food, transport, entertainment